Highlights

 echo "password" | mkpasswd -m SHA-512 -s

-Then run just edit-secrets to replace the existing decrypted hash with the one
+Then run just sops-edit to replace the existing decrypted hash with the one

 that you just generated.
-If you use a password manager, sure to update the new
+If you use a password manager, update it too.

 Changing SSH keys